The Effects of Mixing Inhalants and Alcohol

 Hotline to Call

-Please call our 24-hour hotline if you need information about treatment for addiction to inhalants or alcohol for yourself or for a loved one who’s experiencing the effects of mixing inhalants and alcohol.
+Please call our 24-hour hotline at if you need information about treatment for addiction to inhalants or alcohol for yourself or for a loved one who’s experiencing the effects of mixing inhalants and alcohol.